 California HFC Regulation May Include GWP Limits

 Are you aware of the new proposed CARB GWP limits for new stationary refrigeration and air-conditioning systems?
 The California refrigerant law 2020 could impact your facility.
+It will be important to know these refrigerant tracking regulations to keep your facilities up-to-date, and for ESG reporting and answering sustainability audit questions.

 As such, this post covers the latest on the proposed amendments to the California HFC Regulation, including the CARB GWP limit of 750 for certain air-conditioning equipment.